uArm-Developer/UArmForROS/README.md

     =======================================================
     ```

-- `uarm_status_node.py` is the node which can control the attach-status or detach-status of uarm.
+- `uarm_status_node.py` is the node which can control the attach-status or detach-status of uArm.

     Open another terminal, and use this node in the **monitor-mode** of `uarm_core.py` node
     ```bash